Learning from the Past: What Can the Genome of Beef Feedlot Environments Tell Us About Antimicrobial Resistance?

 Background

 Globally and within Canada there have been many projects focused on using DNA sequencing to investigate the microbial communities in beef feedlots though analyzed with different methodology due to researcher preference, lack of access to technologies, software limitations or over-simplifications.
-With a recent push to publicly share raw and processed DNA data, this team has the opportunity to go back with current knowledge to potentially understand more about antimicrobial resistance (AMR) across feedlots in North America.
+With a recent push to publicly share raw and processed DNA data, this team had the opportunity to go back with current knowledge to potentially understand more about antimicrobial resistance (AMR) across feedlots in North America.
 For these DNA-sequence based methods to have value to producers, a common unit to quantify AMR genes (ARGs) is required to understand the levels of ARGs in the environment and how that is correlated to feedlot health.
 This study seeks to make the first step through a unified and retrospective dive of bacterial whole genome and metagenome data from animals and environments associated with North American beef cattle feedlots.

 Objectives